What this notice is about

 - Why you are filing late.

-- Why you do not have to file.
+- Why you don't have to file.

-- That you have already filed.
+- That you've already filed.

 You may want to